DonLe86223/dsc80-2026-wi/tech_support.md

 IDEs you might want to try.
 For more information about them, feel free to ask the course staff.

-If you're curious, Suraj uses VSCode to edit .py files and the vanilla Jupyter environment to edit notebooks.

 -   The [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) text
-    editor: see [below](#jupyterlab).
+    editor: Can be used to edit both notebooks and .py files.

+-   [VSCode](https://code.visualstudio.com/): Microsoft Visual Studio Code.
+Ppular and easy to use.
 Can be used to edit both notebooks and .py files.

--   [VSCode](https://code.visualstudio.com/): Microsoft Visual Studio Code.
-Currently very popular, and can also be used to edit both notebooks and .py files.

 -   [sublime](https://www.sublimetext.com/): A favorite text editor of hackers, famous for its multiple cursors.
 A good, general-purpose